webda2l/symfony-docs/components/config/caching.rst

 When all configuration resources are loaded, you may want to process the configuration values and combine them all in one file.
 This file acts like a cache.
-Its contents don’t have to be regenerated every time the application runs – only when the configuration resources are modified.
+Its contents don't have to be regenerated every time the application runs – only when the configuration resources are modified.

 For example, the Symfony Routing component allows you to load all routes,